wolfgangr/SDM2rrd/docs/ressources.md

 * rrd is hard coded to use 64 bit numbers (Don't ask me why...) = 8 byte
 * .... x 8 = 2,263,680 byte
 * which explains more than 99 % of rrd file size
-* beware: this is a rrd with one field aka `DS` aka data source only.
-Disk space multiplies by the number of fields!
+* beware: this is a rrd with one field aka `DS` aka data source only. **Disk space multiplies by the number of fields!**

 another case: `mySDM_mains_totalP_hires.rrd`
 Here I capture mains power flow at 1s rate.
-What I want to see is how precise the infini is doing its power compensations, hwo it reacts to sudden changes in demand / supply, and how stable the control implementation is there.
+What I want to see is how precise the infini is doing its power compensations, how  it reacts to sudden changes in demand / supply, and how stable the control implementation is there.
 Only one week costs me ~~ 5 MB.
 But is there any need for archived data of this precision?
 ```
 RRA:AVERAGE:0.3:1s:1w